biopython/biopython.github.io/wiki/Contributing.md

     new code.

-If all these terms seem acceptable, please send a description of your code to biopython-dev@biopython.org (see [Mailing lists](Mailing_lists "wikilink")).
-Be sure to subscribe to biopython-dev before sending a message, otherwise your message will be discarded by the mail server (this was done to avoid spam on the mailing list).
-Don't send the code directly to the biopython-dev mailing list.
+If all these terms seem acceptable, please send a description of your code to [biopython@biopython.org](mailto:biopython@biopython.org) (see [Mailing lists](Mailing_lists "wikilink")).
+Be sure to subscribe to biopython mailing list before sending a message, otherwise your message will be discarded by the mail server (this was done to avoid spam on the mailing list).
+Don't send the code directly to the biopython mailing list.
 Instead, please use [our GitHub page](https://github.com/biopython/biopython/) by creating an issue and either attaching the file(s) or linking to your GitHub branch.